Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 Think of your executive summary as a brief, one-page summary of your entire cleaning business plan.

-This is where you’ll explain your business’ main concepts in order to establish solid growth goals to help scale your cleaning business’ growth.
+This is where you’ll explain your business’ main concepts in order to establish solid goals to help scale your cleaning business’ growth.

 Your executive summary should include things like: